AlexKarlsen/rticonnextdds-connector/examples/lua_c_integration/README.md

 #### Delete a connector
-To destroy all the DDS entities that belong to a connector previously created, call the ```RTIDDSConnector_delete``` function.
+To destroy all the DDS entities that belong to a Connector previously created, call the ```RTIDDSConnector_delete``` function.

 ```c
 RTIDDSConnector_delete(connector);